AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54739-product-stock-status-not-applied-for-related-product-rules.md

 <u>Expected results</u>:

-The in-stock/out-of-stock product matches by related *[!UICONTROL Product Rules]*
+The in-stock/out-of-stock product matches by *[!UICONTROL Related Product Rules]*

 <u>Actual results</u>:

-The in-stock/out-of-stock product does not hit the related *[!UICONTROL Product Rules]*
+The in-stock/out-of-stock product does not hit the *[!UICONTROL Related Product Rules]*

 ## Apply the patch